SujeethJinesh/react-native-dynamic-graph/README.md

 - [Shuhei](https://github.com/shuhei) For open source-ing his graphs

-## Known Issues
+## Known Issues/TODOs

-1) Does not work for negative numbers
+1) Does not work for negative numbers.
+2) Geolocation runs in background.
+3) Heights do not scale to passed in height.